Miss Manners for Writers

 • “How much money did you get?”

 Good heavens, do you disclose your annual income to acquaintances at parties and in airports?
-Well, if you do, that’s probably considered rude too.)
+(Well, maybe you do, but that’s probably considered rude too.)
 The amount writers earn varies wildly but is rarely huge; asking this question makes the person feel awkward—and foregrounds your own insecurity.

 • “Who do you have to know to get published there / win that award?”